Daniel-Prazeres/XHAW-Project-Mobile-app-and-Website/README.md

 ![Logo img](https://github.com/Daniel-Prazeres/XHAW-Project-Mobile-app-and-Website/blob/main/Resources/Logo.png)

+The logo represents achivement through hard work, where scaling the mountain is the hard work and the sun is the goal you want to reach.

 #### Key website & mobile app functions:

 1: Give the user the ability to browse through the courses empowering the nation is offering